pingidentity/pingdirectory-go-client/configurationapi/docs/AddConnectionHandler200Response.md

 `func (o *AddConnectionHandler200Response) HasCorrelationIDRequestHeader() bool`

 HasCorrelationIDRequestHeader returns a boolean if a field has been set.

+### GetEnableSniHostnameChecks

+`func (o *AddConnectionHandler200Response) GetEnableSniHostnameChecks() bool`

+GetEnableSniHostnameChecks returns the EnableSniHostnameChecks field if non-nil, zero value otherwise.

+### GetEnableSniHostnameChecksOk

+`func (o *AddConnectionHandler200Response) GetEnableSniHostnameChecksOk() (*bool, bool)`

+GetEnableSniHostnameChecksOk returns a tuple with the EnableSniHostnameChecks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableSniHostnameChecks

+`func (o *AddConnectionHandler200Response) SetEnableSniHostnameChecks(v bool)`

+SetEnableSniHostnameChecks sets EnableSniHostnameChecks field to given value.

+### HasEnableSniHostnameChecks

+`func (o *AddConnectionHandler200Response) HasEnableSniHostnameChecks() bool`

+HasEnableSniHostnameChecks returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)